BadChromer/snigd/README.md

-# SIGD
+# SNIGD
-Steam Ignored Games Delete <br>
+Steam Not Interested Games Deletetion <br>
-Allows you to delete steam ignored games
+Allows you to delete not interested games through your browser